-The chargeable account made a deficit of £23k in 2020/21 compared to a £4k deficit in 2019/20.
-The account should take one financial year with another and should achieve break-even over a rolling period of three years ending March 2024.
-The reserves will be used to replace funding gaps over the 3 year period.
-The balance on the reserve at 31 March 2021 is a surplus of £58k.
+The chargeable account made a surplus of £7k in 2021/22 compared to a £23k deficit in 2020/21.
+The account should take one financial year with another and should achieve break-even over a rolling period of three years ending March 2025.
+The reserves will be used to replace funding gaps over the 3-year period.
+The balance on the shared service reserve at 31 March 2022 is a surplus of £72k.